EarthLink vs. Verizon Fios Internet plan comparison

 Verizon Fios offers a pretty standard equipment setup for fiber: an optical network terminal (ONT) and a wireless router.
 Routers are included at no extra cost on each plan, and the fastest plan comes with an included mesh network called Whole-Home Wi-Fi.

 Installation costs $99, and there’s no self-install option.
-However, if you order online, Verizon will waive the fee.
+A current Verizon Fios customer who moved from one city to another said that they didn’t have to pay for pro install because they use their own equipment and their new home was previously wired for Fios, so it’s worth checking whether you need installation at your address.
+If you do need installation and order online, Verizon will waive the fee.
 This can be an easy way to save some money on your first internet bill.
 That said, while the fee is expensive, it’s not unheard of among internet service providers.

 Customer service is where EarthLink really shines.
 The company claims to prioritize customer service and experience, and users seem to agree.
-The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon despite the higher prices.
+The company actually ranks first in some user-driven surveys of internet satisfaction, beating out providers like AT&T and Verizon, despite the slightly higher prices.

 From a practical standpoint, it seems that EarthLink representatives are friendlier, more helpful, and more knowledgeable than those we’ve dealt with at other companies.
-However, we've seen reports that some customers don't get the Earthlink customer experience.
-In some places, customer service is handled by the end provider instead.
+However, we've seen reports that in some places, customer service is handled by the end provider instead, resulting in worse customer service.

 If there’s a leader in internet customer experience, it’s probably Verizon Fios.
 The service is absolutely rock solid, with hardly a hiccup.
 This, combined with the excellent speeds, makes for a seamless internet experience—it just works.